-Drilling method:

-The prospecting drilling campaign will be aimed at defining the extent of mineralisation and will demonstrate geological continuity of the mineralized zone across the entire area under investigation (application area).
+Drilling method: The prospecting drilling campaign will be aimed at defining the extent of mineralisation and will demonstrate geological continuity of the mineralized zone across the entire area under investigation (application area).
 Numerous samples will be collected and tested in a registered laboratory.

-Boreholes:

-The total of 8 boreholes will be drilled using reverse or percussion circulation methods and the area of disturbance will be 10m x10m for each borehole site.
-Drilling program will be put into practice where the grid spacing will be set to 100m x 100m with an average depth of 50 m.
-This phase of drilling is anticipated to last for 10 months (months 12-48).
+Boreholes: The total of 7 boreholes will be drilled using reverse or percussion circulation methods and the area of disturbance will be 10mx10m for each borehole site.
+Drilling program will be put into practice where the grid spacing will be set to 400m x 400m with an average depth of 50 m.
+This phase of drilling is anticipated to last for 6 months (months 8-13).
+The total footprint of all 7 boreholes to be drilled is therefore anticipated to be 700m, or 0.07 ha.
 Results from this phase will be used to inform the plan and schedule of the subsequent drilling campaign.
 During this drilling programme samples are collected on every meter and logging will be done by a qualified geologist who will record the lithology.
 Apart from ore resources calculations the drilling information will be used to construct ore thickness, overburden thickness and basement elevation contour plans.
 Concurrent rehabilitation will be implemented throughout the prospecting operation, meaning that each borehole will be rehabilitated before moving to the next area to be drilled.